 As sugar passes through your bloodstream, it clings to proteins and forms damaging molecules called advanced glycation end products, or AGEs.
 Needless to say, you don’t want these anywhere near you, let alone underneath your skin.
 AGEs damage other proteins in the skin.
 Two of the biggest victims of this renegade molecule are protein fibers in collagen and elastin, otherwise known as the things that keep your skin looking radiant and firm.
 While beauty is in the eye of the beholder, we have a feeling nobody is going out of his or her way to have dry, wrinkly, or saggy skin.
 What’s more, AGEs deactivate important antioxidants that prevent skin damage.
 If you dislike sunburns, you should also dislike sugar binges.

 Your health always comes first, but your pocketbook matters as well.
 If you’re unhealthy, you can expect that your health insurance and life insurance premiums will be higher.
 Sugar is one of the largest culprits of an unhealthy lifestyle, so cutting back on it is never a bad idea.
 At Quotacy, we always encourage healthy eating so you can live your life to the fullest.
 It might be hard to limit your sugar intake at first, but the way you will feel after will surely be worth it.
+The ealth effects of sugar are detrimental.
 Staying healthy is about more than just your weight.
 Check out our cold and flu survival guide to learn how to make it through pesky illnesses this winter.

 About the writer